UM multi-factor authentication

 Yes, you can configure several devices on your Duo account from the Duo prompt by selecting Add a new device.
 As well, multiple devices of the same type can be added.

-For detailed instructions see: Adding a new device
+For detailed instructions visit: Adding a new device

 I’ve switched devices and/or need to reactivate Duo mobile.